wdings23/webgpu-dawn-example/README.md

 # Build the app with Emscripten.
 emcmake cmake -B build-web && cmake --build build-web -j4

 # Mesh Assets are built separately, converting OBJ files to binary format for faster loading.
 It uses a local version of obj2binary application.
-Will post that here soon.

 # Controls
 Keyboard Button